cgoncalves94/entity-recognition-backend/README.md

 The application also uses the `sentence-transformers/all-MiniLM-L6-v2` model to generate embeddings for the input text.
 These embeddings capture the contextual meaning of the text and are used in the dynamic scoring algorithm to measure the relevance of entities to the text and topic keywords.

 The combination of these techniques allows the application to dynamically score entities based on their relevance to the text and the topic keywords, providing valuable insights into the analyzed text.
+Furthermore, the application provides technology recommendations based on the scored entities, making it a useful tool for technology-related decision-making processes.

 ## Dependencies